 You want to be the best in your industry and stay competitive.
-The best way to do this is making sure all your employees are performing at their best, and being quick to address times or situations where people aren’t doing well.
+The best way to do this is to make sure all your employees are performing at their best and being quick to address times or situations where people aren’t doing well.
 By staying on top of how well your employees are working you’ll be staying on top of the performance of your business as a whole.

 Why Performance Appraisals?

 As with every area of life, consistency is key to achieving great results.
 Build regular performance appraisals into the fabric and culture of your business.
 Make sure you take time to praise employees who are doing well, as this not only creates a healthy and harmonious workplace but gives you a firm platform to address things that need to change.

 By having regular performance appraisals you’re more likely to pick up problems such as employee dissatisfaction or any personal problems that may affect their work before they become a serious issue.
 Keeping accurately recorded records of performance reviews can also help you defend yourself in the future if problems escalate.

 If you’re noticing an employee falling below standard it’s important to address it early.
 Poor performance from employees can have a negative effect on business, whether it’s unhappy clients, increased staff turnover, or decreased productivity.
 Talk to your employee in a neutral environment, and set out clearly how you expect them to improve, with measurable targets if possible.

 Fair Work Australia has identified the following steps as the most useful strategy for dealing with an underperforming employee:

 It is important to understand the key drivers of performance or underperformance within the workforce.
 It is also important to correctly and specifically identify the problem.

 2. Assess and analyse the problem